zydou/arti/doc/SecurityPolicy.md

 harm if not fixed, and for all "critical"-level vulnerabilities, we will try to fix them in private, and put out a release as soon as seems practical.

-We do not plan to backport any security fixes until Arti 1.0.0 is out: only the most recent API revision will get security fixes.
+We do not plan to backport any security fixes.

 We'll announce any such issues **XXXX Where**?

-## Issues so far

-(We'll move this list once we have a better registry.)

- * The link handshake validation issue we fixed with 11cd138c7488a4660a75e932f9ebb992002e70de.
-I believe it predates the actual use of an issue tracker for Arti.
- * The [environment-related bug](https://rustsec.org/advisories/RUSTSEC-2020-0159) in chrono that caused us to migrate to time.
- * The [string-slicing bug](https://github.com/acw/simple_asn1/pull/28) in `simple_asn1`.
- * Boolean inversion in `auth_sendme_optional` (#294).